 London has some of the best museums in the world – they’re absolutely world class.
 And what’s even better?
 So many are free!
 The Natural History Museum, the Science Museum, and the Victoria and Albert are all open 7 days a week, and they’re completely free!
 You can see dinosaurs in the Natural History, and incredible art in the V & A. There are many more free attractions in London too – walk along the Thames to get a look at the London Eye and the iconic Big Ben.
 On the South Bank, you’ve also got the Tate Modern, one of the leading art museums in the UK.
 And you guessed it, it’s free!

 London is one of the best shopping cities in the world.
-It’s got everything from designer boutiques to bargain basement souvenir stores.
-Harrods is one of the most iconic luxury stores in the world, while Fortnum and Mason sells the most indulgent food and drink.
+It’s got everything from designer boutiques to bargain-basement souvenir stores.
+Harrods is one of the most iconic luxury stores in the world, while Fortnum and Mason sell the most indulgent food and drink.
 Both of these are frightfully expensive, but it costs nothing to window shop!
 And taking a look around these stores is a must – they’re an attraction in themselves!
 Of course, when you want to pick up souvenirs, it’s best to get them slightly out of the main tourist areas by the way.
 Otherwise, you’ll end up paying a fortune!

 Eat out at markets

-Just like with shopping, London is an incredible place for eating out too.
-There are 70 restaurants with Michelin star restaurants, but they’re probably a little out of the reach of your average budget traveller.
+Just like shopping, London is an incredible place for eating out too.
+There are 70 restaurants with Michelin star restaurants, but they’re probably a little out of the reach of your average budget traveler.
 Instead, it’s a good idea to search out variety.
 Several markets serve food from across the world – one of the best can be found on a Sunday in Brick Lane.
 With food from all corners of the globe, you can sample Japanese gyoza, African curries, and South American Arepas, while still having change from a £10 note!
 And we can’t mention markets without a journey to Camden – it’s the biggest market in town and it’s open every day.
 As well as delicious street food, you can get lots of other goods at reduced prices!

 Hunt for budget accommodation